NethServer/docs/administrator-manual/en/hotsync.rst

 Enabling/Disabling
 ------------------

-Hotsync is enabled by default.
+HotSync is enabled by default.
 To disable it uncheck the checkbox into HotSync Cockpit GUI or use this command:

 ::